UncleB77/freelancer-toolkit/README.md

 - Edit notes by clicking on them
 - Delete notes using the trash icon
 - All changes are automatically saved

+### About the Author
+Built by UncleB77, a frontend developer creating useful tools for real-world freelance work.
+Reach out for freelance collaborations or contributions.